Todd Union - River Campus P.O. Box 270002 Rochester, New York 14627-0002

 |Sending Mail||Receiving Mail||Forwarding Student Mail||Payments Accepted|

 |Box Rental||Package Tracking||Newsletters||Contact Us|

-Providing services to the University of Rochester community; students, staff and faculty, the Campus Post Office serves as an on-campus location for your mailing needs.
+Providing services to the University of Rochester community; students, staff and faculty, the Campus Mail Center serves as an on-campus location for your mailing needs.

-The Campus Post Office is a privately run station of the United States Postal Service.
+The Campus Mail Center is a privately run station of the United States Postal Service.
 The USPS contracts the University to sell postage and money orders; handle special service mail such as Express, Certified, Registered, and Insured.

 A Mail Collection Box for outgoing mail is located across from the Service Window; mail leaves campus to the US Post Office at 5:00 pm promptly Monday through Friday.

 The Package store, also located in the Todd Union Building, offers UPS and Federal Express delivery and carries many different size boxes to handle most of your shipping needs.